-Following the reduction as a result of the \$34.0 million prepayment of the Original Term Loan Borrowing on March 1, 2022, the Term Loan amortizes in equal quarterly installments in an aggregate amount equal to (i) 2.5% per annum of the original principal amount of the Original Term Loan Borrowing for the first two years of the facility, commencing at the end of the fiscal quarter ended June 30, 2022, (ii) 5.0% per annum of the original principal amount of the Original Term Loan Borrowing for the following year of the facility and (iii) 10.0% per annum of the original principal amount of the Original Term Loan Borrowing for the last two years of the facility, with the unpaid balance due in full on the maturity date.
+Following the reduction as a result of the \$34.0 million prepayment of the Original Term Loan Borrowing on March 1, 2022, the Term Loan amortizes in equal quarterly installments in an aggregate amount equal to (i) 2.5% per annum of the original principal amount of the Original Term Loan Borrowing for the first two years of the facility, commencing at the end of the fiscal quarter ended June 30, 2022, (ii) 5.0% per annum of the original principal amount of the Original Term Loan Borrowing for the facility and (iii) 10.0% per annum of the original principal amount of the Original Term Loan Borrowing for the facility, and (iii) 10.0% per annum of the original principal amount of the Original Term Loan Borrowing for the last two years of the facility, and (iii) 10.0% per annum of the original principal amount of the Original Term Loan Borrowing for the last two years of the facility, and (iii) 10.0% per annum of the original principal amount of the Original Term Loan Borrowing for the last two years of the facility.

+with the unpaid balance due in full on the maturity date.
 We are permitted to voluntarily prepay the loans under the Credit Facility at any time without premium or penalty, other than breakage fees.
 We may request, subject to obtaining commitments from any participating lenders and certain other conditions, incremental commitments to increase the amount of the Revolver or the Term Loan available under the Credit Facility in an aggregate principal amount equal to \$70.0 million, plus additional amounts, subject to the terms and conditions of the Credit Facility.